Scobalula/Greyhound/README.md

 # Greyhound - A fork of Wraith Archon, Call of Duty Asset Extractor
 [![Releases](https://img.shields.io/github/downloads/Scobalula/Greyhound/total.svg)](https://github.com/Scobalula/Greyhound/releases) [![License](https://img.shields.io/github/license/Scobalula/Greyhound.svg)](https://github.com/Scobalula/Greyhound/blob/master/LICENSE) [![Discord](https://img.shields.io/badge/chat-Discord-blue.svg)](https://discord.gg/RyqyThu)

-Greyhound is a fork of the famous [Wraith Archon](https://github.com/dtzxporter/WraithXArchon/) by DTZxPorter.
-It is an extraction tool for Call of Duty, supporting XModels, XAnims, Images, and more depending on the game.
-With Greyhound I hope to ensure updates to the tool for both current and future titles, and bring more features to aid in working with the games.
-This tool is developed to aid people modding other Call of Duty titles such as Black Ops III, and for people producing art such as renders!
+Greyhound is an asset extractor various titles running on the IW Engine (primarily Call of Duty games), and is based off the famous [Wraith Archon](https://github.com/dtzxporter/WraithXArchon/) that was originally developed by DTZxPorter.
+Greyhound's aim is to provide people access to assets from the games for various purposes including working mods such custom zombie maps or weapon mods, 3D Art, and thumbnails for content creation.

-For detailed information such as game support, settings, FAQs, etc. please refer to the wiki: [Wiki](https://github.com/Scobalula/Greyhound/wiki) Work is being done to populate the wiki with information and tutorials so stay tuned!
+For detailed information such as game support, settings, FAQs, etc. please refer to the wiki: [Wiki](https://scobalula.github.io/Greyhound/) Work is being done to populate the wiki with information and tutorials so stay tuned!

-For more support please visit our Discord: [https://discord.gg/RyqyThu](https://discord.gg/RyqyThu)
+For more support you can hop into our Discord: [https://discord.gg/RyqyThu](https://discord.gg/RyqyThu)

 ## Requirements